-The Board consists of a Chief Executive, Finance and Technical Director supervised by three experienced non-executive Directors.
-The Board which meets regularly alongside with AIM Rules Committee meeting, Remuneration Committee and Audit Committee meetings.
+The Board consists of a Chief Executive Officer and Finance Director supervised by three experienced non-executive Directors.
+The Board meets regularly alongside with AIM Rules Committee, Remuneration Committee and Audit Committee meetings.

 In general, the management structure is very flat.
-In total we have 23 employees, including management.
+In total we have 28 employees, including management.
 The Company also relies on third party experienced contractors.

-We have appointed three compliance officers to deal with all our regulators and planning authorities which are presently Surrey, Lincolnshire and West Sussex County Council, the Oil & Gas Authority, the Environment Agency and the Health & Safety Executive.
+We have appointed three compliance officers to deal with all our regulators and planning authorities which are presently Surrey, Lincolnshire and West Sussex County Council, the NSTA, the Environment Agency and the Health & Safety Executive.
 Additionally, as a publicly listed company, we are answerable to the AIM Market Division and to the Financial Conduct Authority.